 During the 1920s, the association evolved into a community hall.
 Seven additions had been built onto the main building over the decades to accommodate larger gatherings.

 The old Fraserwood Hall was still in use up until 2004, when the current hall replaced it.
-It still stands adjacent to the new hall on the 7 acre parcel of land on PTH 231.
-The building is beyond repair.
-Eventually it will be torn down to make way for additional parking.
+It used to stand adjacent to the new hall on the 7 acre parcel of land on PTH 231.
+Unfortunately, the building was beyond repair.
+It has been torn down to make way for additional parking.